robobario/kroxylicious.github.io/_use_cases/encryption-at-rest.markdown

 Having the applications encrypt/decrypt data themselves, whilst technically feasible, is not really a tenable solution at the scale required for most enterprises.

-#### Kroxylicious Topic Encryption
+#### Kroxylicious Record Encryption

-The Kroxylicious Topic Encryption feature offers a solution to the problem.
+The Kroxylicious Record Encryption feature offers a solution to the problem.
 The proxy takes the responsibility to encrypt and decrypt the messages.
 In this way, the Kafka Brokers never see the plain text content of the message thus ensuring confidentiality.
 Encryption is introduced into the system without requiring changes to either applications or the Kafka Cluster.